floooh/oryol/code/Modules/Gfx/README.md

 ### Selecting a Rendering Backend

-Rendering backends are selected at compile time through cmake options.
+Rendering backends are selected at compile time through cmake options and cannot be switched at runtime.
 Each target platform has a default rendering backend that will be selected automatically, usually this is OpenGL.

 The easiest way to select a non-default rendering backend is to select a different **fips build config**: